aqiangaaa/learngit/readme.txt

-git has a mutable index called stage git tracks changes git tracks changes of files creat a new baranch is quick
+git has a mutable index called stage git tracks changes git tracks changes of files creat a new baranch $ simple